Fever in the returning traveller

 Enhanced precautions - Follow HCID guidelines as above, dependent on suspected pathogen

-Patient was admitted to healthcare facility whilst abroad
+Patient admitted to healthcare facility whilst abroad

-CPE precautions - gloves, long sleeved apron. send CPE and MRSA screens
+CPE precautions - gloves, long sleeved apron.
+Send CPE and MRSA screens.

 Always use Standard Infection Prevention Control (SIPC) measures.
 Further details on isolation and PPE can be found here: